Blogs/Technology

 Ever tapped a button and felt like the app just froze for a second?
 That usually means something heavy is running on the main thread and blocking the UI.
 In Flutter, you’ve got a simple fix: go asynchronous.

-Use Dart’s async and await to run tasks like API calls, file access, or database queries in the background.
+Use Dart’s async and await to run tasks like API calls, file access, or even handling app permissions in Flutter (like camera, location, or storage) in the background.
 This way, your app stays responsive, even while it’s working hard behind the scenes.

 Let’s say you're fetching user data, wrapping that call in await ensures the UI doesn’t hang while the request completes.
 It also makes your code cleaner and easier to follow.